ROTARY CLUB OF GILLINGHAM (DORSET)

 Purple for Polio

 In October 2017 each of the five primary schools were given 1000 corms, Gillingham School had 5000.
-Gillingham Station will had1000 and members were offered corms for their own use.
+Gillingham Station had1000 and members were offered corms for their own use.
 The Town Council planted surplus corms in the gardens on LeNeubourg Way.
 Bringing the Polio Plus Campaign to the attention of the people of Gillingham.

 Start of Rotary

 Rotary was started in 1905 by a Paul Harris and two of his attorney friends in Chicago.
 The movement slowly grew and they began helping local people.
 Today there are 1.2 million members in 120 Countries all linked back to Rotary International in the USA.
 All Rotary Clubs are organised independently.

 Our members are local men and women with a commitment to helping others who are less fortunate.

 Shelter Box and Water Aid are just two activities started by Rotary.